White Middle Class Girl

 I worked extremely hard in high school to get good grades and I joined clubs and I excelled in sports, but I could never quite reach the valedictorian, community service queen, or state champion titles.
 I’m just a normal high school graduate who needs a little extra cash to pay for those expensive books or that horrendous meal plan I cannot get out of.
 I repeat, I know there are many students out there who are in a worse position than I am, however, there a millions of scholarships aimed toward helping them.
 I am left with the duck calling, random drawing, or tall person scholarships.
 (Did I mention I’m a full 5’4” tall).

-I’m just an average woman working my butt off to pay for college.
+I’m just an average woman (white middle class girl) working my butt off to pay for college.
 My mom always told me hard work pays off, I have worked extremely hard in paying for my college education, but I am still waiting for the pay off.
 Hopefully that happens before I graduate.

 Earning money through scholarships IS POSSIBLE